mrdonado/health-nlp-analysis/Readme.md

 ## Docker

-If you want to deploy this service whithin Docker containers, you will find the configuration ready into the `docker-compose.yml` file.
+If you want to deploy this service inside Docker containers, you will find the configuration ready into the `docker-compose.yml` file.
 Some helper scripts can be found into the `Makefile` in order to perform the usual tasks.